13 Ways You’re Washing Your Face Wrong

 You use the wrong water temperature

 Water that’s too hot will dry your skin, while cold water won’t let your pores open, says New York-based cosmetic dermatologist Michele Green, MD.
 “Tepid water is the best water temperature,” Dr. Green says.
 “Not too hot and not too cold.”
-Beware of the 12 things to never do to your skin, according to dermatologists.
+That’s precisely why you shouldn’t wash your face in the shower.

 You wash too often